yash-goyal8/Promptonauts/README.md

-# 🧠 Cognitive Companion — Agentic AI for Alzheimer’s Support
+# 🧠 Memory Anchor — Agentic AI for Alzheimer’s Support

 Cognitive Companion is an Agentic AI application designed to assist early-stage Alzheimer's patients with memory support, routine reminders, and emotionally comforting conversations.
 It can also notify loved ones via email when needed.